CreatorOS/coin-toss-game-near/LEARN.md

 By the end of this quest you will have a fair understanding of how smart contracts are written on top of Near protocol and you will be able to read other people’s contracts and understand the code very well.

-Near protocol supports two languages for writing smart contracts: Rust and AssemblyScript (A TypeScript-like language).
-We will be starting with AssemblyScript since AssemblyScript is easier to understand and get started with.
+NEAR protocol supports two languages for writing smart contracts: Rust and Assembly Script (A TypeScript-like language).
+We will be starting with Assembly Script since AssemblyScript is easier to understand and get started with.

 How does the game work?
 - Anyone interested in playing coin-toss can create a game using this contract, for another player to join and play.